ZiadMansourM/notes/blog/2024-04-15-kubernetes/index.md

 import TabItem from '@theme/TabItem';
 ```

+They say ***to master a new technology, you will have to play with it***.
+While learning a new technology, I always write down the questions that pops up in my mind.
+And document it while trying to find answers.
+You can access my study notes at [notes.sreboy.com](https://notes.sreboy.com/).
+These series of articles we be a refined version of my notes.
+I will try to cover the most important concepts and best practices **I learned from documentations, exploring source code on github, github issues threads, other articles, youtube videos and most importantly from trying myself and combing possibilities.**

-In this blog we will go through the deployment of the [GoViolin](https://github.com/ZiadMansourM/GoViolin) App.
-We will aim to deploy a production grade and HA EKS cluster with the following steps:
+In this article we will go through the deployment of the [GoViolin](https://github.com/ZiadMansourM/GoViolin) app and the [Docker Voting App](https://github.com/dockersamples/example-voting-app).
+We will aim to deploy a production grade EKS cluster and apply the best practices as much as we can with the following steps:
-- [ ] Dockerize the GoViolin App.
+- [X] Dockerize the GoViolin App.
-    - [ ] Utilize multi-stage builds.
+    - [X] Utilize multi-stage builds.
-    - [ ] Build a minimal image.
+    - [X] Build a minimal image.
-    - [ ] Support Multi-Architecture.
+    - [X] Support ***Multi-Architecture***.
+E.g. `amd64` and `arm64`.
+    - [X] Use Github actions to build and push the image to Docker hub.
+- [X] Write the manifest files for the Voting App.
-- [ ] Provision the EKS cluster using Terraform.
+- [X] Provision the EKS cluster using Terraform.
-    - [ ] Use Terraform resources.
-    - [ ] Use Terraform modules.
+    - [X] Use Terraform basic resources only no modules.
-- [ ] Add Cert-Manager and Ingress Controller.
+- [X] Add and Configure Cert-Manager and Ingress Controller.
+- [X] Automate dns-01 challenge by giving access to Cert-Manager Service account ***ONLY*** to modify records in Route53.
+We will use terraform and IRSA with oidc provider from eks to achieve that following the `principle of least privilege`.
-- [ ] Deploy the GoViolin App.
+- [X] Deploy and Expose the GoViolin App.
+- [X] Deploy the Demo Voting App.
-- [ ] Expose Prometheus and Grafana.
+- [X] Expose Prometheus and Grafana.
-    - [ ] Expose them to the internet.
-    - [ ] Expose them internally and use VPN connection.
+- [X] Delegate the `k8s` subdomain from Namecheap to Route53, then install a wildcard CNAME record pointing at our cluster.
+  - grafana.k8s.sreboy.com
+  - prometheus.k8s.sreboy.com
+  - goviolin.k8s.sreboy.com
+  - vote.k8s.sreboy.com

+We will go through many concepts in details but in a bit hurry.
+Because it is a `From Code to Day Two Operation` article at the end of the day.
+But in the coming articles we will take a deep dive into each concept e.g.:
+- Docker Engine: Namespaces, cgroups, pivot_root, etc.
+- Deploying two Ingress Nginx Controllers Internal and External.
+Using helm and VPN to access the internal resources.
+- Restrict access to AWS roles by controlling ***who*** and ***how*** they can assume the role.
+While automating the whole process.
+- Provision and monitor a highly available kubernetes from scratch.
+E.g. monitor Certificates expiration dates.
+And applying best practices to secure the cluster.
+- Maintaining a HA etcd cluster in production.
+- Many more...

 ## Dockerize GoViolin
 This app is written in ***Go***.
-It doesn't have any database dependencies and it's a simple app that serves a webpage with static content.
+It doesn't have any database or storage dependencies.
+Just a simple webapp that serves a static content.

 ### How to run app locally